Apply for the Master of Bioethics and Health Law (MBHL) through the Dunedin campus in 2023Apply Now

 - a dissertation.

-- A candidate who has completed the requirements for the Postgraduate Diploma in Bioethics and Health Law shall be exempted from those papers in the programme for the degree which have been previously passed for the diploma, in which case the programme will normally consist of the dissertation only.
+- A candidate who has completed the requirements for the Postgraduate Diploma in Bioethics and Health Law shall be credited with those papers in the programme for the degree which have been previously passed for the diploma, in which case the programme will normally consist of the dissertation only.

 - The Bioethics Board of Studies may in special circumstances approve the inclusion in the programme of papers worth up to 30 points which are not listed in the schedule.